-Herts police have confirmed that a woman in her 50s, has sadly died due to the collision today.
+Herts police have confirmed that a woman in her 50s, has sadly died due to the collision just before 1.10pm today.

 Her family are aware and are being supported by specially-trained officers.